datacarpentry/image-processing/CONTRIBUTING.md

    rr, cc = ski.draw.rectangle(start=(357, 44), end=(740, 720))
    ```

-- For reading and writing images use the [imageio](https://imageio.readthedocs.io/en/stable/index.html) library, and avoid use of `skimage.io`.
+- For reading and writing images, use the [imageio](https://imageio.readthedocs.io/en/stable/index.html)
+  library and avoid use of `skimage.io`.
 For example:
    ```python
    import imageio.v3 as iio
    chair = iio.imread(uri="data/chair.jpg")  # read an image